 "After Thunderbird 2 is heavily damaged in a mistaken attack, it leaves the team seemingly without a swift means to transport TB4 to New York City when a news crew is trapped underneath the collapsed Empire State Building."

 On this day in 1967, TV's animated version of The Fantastic Four aired "The Red Ghost."
-This served as the sixth episode in the program's only season, and here's the plot summary from IMDB.com:
+Officially, this served as the sixth episode in the program's only season, and here's the plot summary from IMDB.com:

 "Reed is competing with Dr. Kragoff in race to the moon for astronomical research.
 During the launch, Dr. Kragoff and his primate crew have developed some reverse energy powers.
 Dr. Kragoff is now transparent.
 Dr. Kragoff kidnaps Susan after counter attacking.
 She escapes and thwarts Dr. Kragoff's attempt to eliminate her companions.
 Using a special device, Reed turns Dr. Kragoff into a plastic statue."